 Too big to play

 Overall, research suggests that we’ve actually now reached a size plateau in professional rugby players.
 Now that the nations traditionally represented by less-developed players than their high-tier team competitors have increased in size, we can predict an outgoing plateau reflected in future statistics.

-Furthermore, if players were to continue to increase in size it would negatively impact upon their performance.
+Furthermore, if players were to continue to increase in size it would negatively impact their performance.
 If players were to get much bigger, they would struggle with the increased work rate of the modern game.
-This is illustrated by statistics from OPTA Sports, showing that in the 1991 World Cup there were an average of 91 tackles per game - an average which increased tremendously to 197 tackles per game by 2011.
-Furthermore, in the current game the ball is often out of play less often too, due to a significant fall in interruptions from line-outs and scrums.
+This is illustrated by statistics from OPTA Sports, showing that in the 1991 World Cup there was an average of 91 tackles per game – an average which increased tremendously to 197 tackles per game by 2011.
+Furthermore, in the current game, the ball is often out of play less often too, due to a significant fall in interruptions from line-outs and scrums.

 In essence, aspiring pro athletes need not be daunted by the projected reports of demands for increasingly large players.
-Not only has the projected ideal represented by World Cup players reached a plateau but also there is no biomechanical need for a physical size increase, as this would be counter product, only serving to impede player performance.
+Not only has the projected ideal represented by World Cup players reached a plateau but also there is no biomechanical need for a physical size increase, as this would be counterproductive only serving to impede player performance.